 Students come with a broad preparation in the liberal arts and clearly delineated prerequisite courses in the physical and behavioral sciences, as well as communication skills.
 All content in the program builds on this earlier foundation.
 In the first semester, the primary focus of instruction is on imparting foundational knowledge related to the occupational therapy domain and process, body structure and function, clinical conditions, as well as research and evidence-based practice.
 During the second semester the focus of the instruction shifts from foundational knowledge to a greater emphasis on application and beginning integration, including the first course that focuses on the application of the OT process and the first of four embedded Level I fieldwork experiences.

-The content provided in the first year provides the foundation for the continued application of the OT process across the lifespan and begins to prepare students for their Level II fieldwork experiences.
-Courses of instruction during the second year focus heavily on clinical application and integration of knowledge gained in the first year.
+The content provided in the first year provides the foundation for the continued application of the OT process of instruction during the second year focus heavily on clinical application and integration of knowledge gained in the first year.
 The research component of the program extends throughout the two years starting from foundational knowledge in statistics and research methods and advances to evidence integration and critical appraisal.
 Embedded throughout the curricular sequence are opportunities for self-directed and collaborative learning, as well as self-reflection that foster the elements of human dimension, caring and learning how to learn.